Lombards: Kingdom of the Lombards in Italy, 568–774

 In the following years, the Lombards penetrated further south, conquering Tuscany and establishing two duchies, Spoleto and Benevento under Zotto, which soon became semi-independent and even outlasted the northern kingdom, surviving well into the twelfth century.
 Wherever they went, they were joined by the Ostrogothic population, which was allowed to live peacefully in Italy with their Rugian allies under Roman sovereignty.
 The Byzantines managed to retain control of the area of Ravenna and Rome, linked by a thin corridor running through Perugia.

 When they entered Italy, some Lombards retained their native form of paganism, while some were Arian Christians.
 Hence they did not enjoy good relations with the Early Christian Church.
-Gradually, they adopted Roman or Romanized titles, names, and traditions, and partially converted to orthodoxy (in the seventh century), though not without a long series of religious and ethnic conflicts.
+Gradually, they adopted Roman or Romanised titles, names, and traditions, and partially converted to orthodoxy (in the seventh century), though not without a long series of religious and ethnic conflicts.
 By the time Paul the Deacon was writing, the Lombard language, dress and even hairstyles had nearly all disappeared in toto.

 Plutei of Theodota, mid-eighth century, Civic Museums of Pavia.

 The whole Lombard territory was divided into 36 duchies, whose leaders settled in the main cities.
 The king ruled over them and administered the land through emissaries called gastaldi.
 This subdivision, however, together with the independent indocility of the duchies, deprived the kingdom of unity, making it weak even when compared to the Byzantines, especially since these had begun to recover from the initial invasion.
 This weakness became even more evident when the Lombards had to face the increasing power of the Franks.
-In response, the kings tried to centralize power over time, but they definitively lost control over Spoleto and Benevento in the attempt.
+In response, the kings tried to centralise power over time, but they definitively lost control over Spoleto and Benevento in the attempt.